garbray/vim-config/README.md

 # Vim as IDE

-Lately, I have decided to use vim as my main IDE some of the points for it are:
+Lately, I have decided to use vim as my main IDE some points for it are:

 - vim is lightweight
 - persistent session management with Tmux just works